akjadhav/AI4GenetX/README.md

 This repository contains the code for the AI4GenetX Research Project.
 Contained is a complex Convolutional Neural Network built using Keras with a backend of TensorFlow in Python 3.

 Because of space limitations, the training images for this project could not be uploaded here.
-If you want the training images, please contact me.
+If you want the training images, please send me an email.

 ## **Abstract**